Wednesday, May 22, 2013

 The list could go on, but hopefully that's enough to at least show that the argument that GIF should be "gif" because the G is for "graphics" is a weak argument at best.

-FYI, this little rant has less to do with "gif" vs "jif" and more to do with me nitpicking people relying on a weak argument.
-That is all.
+FYI, this little "rant" has less to do with "gif" vs "jif" and more to do with me attempting to humorously (yet validly) pointing out a weak argument/justification.

 Saturday, May 4, 2013